Skvidos/Finanlitcy/README.md

 In general, this is my first website that was developed by me personally.

-Logically, this site consists of two languages: Russian and English.
+This site consists of two languages: Russian and English.

 ## Web design